 For many of us, organizing things gives us a sense of satisfaction.
 Everything has its place, and that place is especially easy to find when everything in that place is one color.
-For Baby, sorting things by color can help her understand colors, patterns, and order.
+For Baby, sorting things by color can help them understand colors, patterns, and order.

 Sorting for fun

 Putting the benefits of sorting activities aside for a moment, sorting is just fun!
 If you’re looking for an afternoon game, you can pull out some crayons, colored pencils, sheets of paper, or blocks and encourage Baby to sort them by color.
-You can even use all of those objects and have her sort them by shape AND color, or she can mix different objects of the same color.
+You can even use all of those objects and have them sort them by shape AND color, or they can mix different objects of the same color.
 It’s a blast!

 Sorting for cleanup